On the images of certain $G_2$-valued automorphic Galois representations: Introduction

-A folklore conjecture, ensures that the images of the residual representations $\overline{\rho}_{\pi,\lambda}$ should be as large as possible for almost all places $\lambda$ ($i.e.$ all but finitely many), unless there is an automorphic reason for it does not happen.
-In the 2-dimensional case, the conjecture was proven by Momose \cite{Mo81} and Ribet \cite{Ri85} when $\pi$ comes from a classical modular form of weight $k \geq 2$.
-In this case, modular forms with complex multiplication (the automorphic reason in this case) had to be excluded in order to obtain large image.
-When $\pi$ comes from a Siegel modular form of genus 2 and weights $(k_1,k_2)$, $k_1 \geq k_2 \geq 2$, the conjecture has been proved recently by Weiss \cite{Wei}.
-In this case, CAP, endoscopics, automorphic inductions and symmetric cubes need to be excluded to obtain large image.
+A folklore conjecture, ensures that the images of the residual representations $\overline{\rho}_{\pi,\ell}$ should be as large as possible for almost all primes $\ell$ ($i.e.$ all but finitely many), unless there is an automorphic reason for it does not happen.
+In the 2-dimensional case, the conjecture was proven by Momose \cite{Mo81} and Ribet \cite{Ri85} when $\pi$ comes from a classical modular form and by Dimitrov \cite{Dim05} when $\pi$ comes from a Hilbert modular form.
+In this case, modular forms with complex multiplication (the automorphic reason) had to be excluded in order to obtain large image.
+When $\pi$ comes from a Hilbert-Siegel modular form of genus 2, the conjecture has been proved recently by Weiss \cite{Wei} \cite{Wei2}.
+In this case, CAP, endoscopic lifts, automorphic inductions and symmetric cube lifts need to be excluded to obtain large image.